-Fotheringay's demise in New Year 1971 arose around a misunderstanding between Sandy and Joe Boyd.
+Fotheringay’s demise in New Year 1971 arose from a misunderstanding between Sandy and Joe Boyd.
 With Witchseason in financial difficulties and its artists changing and moving on, Boyd accepted an offer to sell the company and take up a new post in the US.

 Sandy promptly broke up the group as a way to make him stay.
 Donaldson and Conway immediately got work with Cat Stevens, and by the time Boyd realised what had happened it was too late for Fotheringay to regroup.

 This curious episode clouded Joe and Sandy’s relationship for the rest of her life.
 Sandy often expressed a wish that Fotheringay had continued.

 The search for confidence may have been what moved Sandy briefly to join the Church Of Scientology.
 She secretly paid the London chapter hundreds of pounds and undertook their “personality tests”.
 Several sessions in, she became dismayed by ‘The Truth Machine’, a kind of lie-detector triggered by the pulse rate, realised she’d made a mistake and went home to confess what she’d been up to.

 Faced with six-foot-three of enraged, red-headed Australian waving bank statements, the Church capitulated and returned all the cash to Trevor.
 “He may not be able to read or write very well, but he’s very good with numbers,” Sandy proudly told one friend.